*Affiliate links are included in this post.

 Many things that are included in my practice kit are practice games.
 The reason I love practice games so much is it’s a perfect tool for a more focused practice session.
 A lot of practice games are repetition games.
 Students need to make sure they are doing their sections/pieces correctly before they can move on.
 Time flies when practicing with a game!

-I recently made a practice game resource that includes all the tools to use the practice games. (directions, dice, cards, spinner, tokens, etc.) Everything is ready to go!
+I made a practice game resource that includes all the tools to use the practice games. (directions, dice, cards, spinner, tokens, etc.) Everything is ready to go!

 What do you do if a teacher needs to go on an extended break like maternity leave?
 About a month ago Corrine Aronhalt, a teacher member of the Piano FunMakers Facebook group shared what she did with her students while she was off for maternity leave.
 I loved the idea and with her permission wanted to share it with all of you.